Factory Fashionistas: Stylish Threads for Blue-Collar Women, 1953

 Many [women] work near moving machinery or poisonous dusts and acids, and must wear coveralls, made for safety and comfort but seldom for style.
 Now designer Tina Leser, who usually concerns herself with how to look elegant at expensive resorts, has taken up the problem of how to look snappy at a workbench.
 In a group of clothes called Fashions for Industry released in stores this week, Miss Leser presents her solutions.

-Here, as Mercedes-Benz Fashion Week kicks off in New York, LIFE.com celebrates a look that might have been championed by the likes of Rosie the Riveter.
+Here, LIFE.com celebrates a look that might have been championed by the likes of Rosie the Riveter.

 LIFE also graciously included a disclaimer for readers who might balk at the clean and lean appearance of the “factory workers” in the photographs.